-Among the clothes and shoe shops, hardware and grocery stores, you will also find crafts and souvenirs.
+Among the clothes and shoe shops, hardware and grocery stores, you will also find crafts, gourmet local produce and souvenirs.
 While there are high street chain stores, others are unique shops that have served the local population for decades if not longer.

 Architecture in Faro

 As you wander around the city centre, you’ll see lots of other examples of architecture from different periods.
 Some in better nick than others.

 If you’re mainly looking for a beach holiday, be aware that while there are beaches near the city but you’ll need to take a boat, bus or taxi to get to them unless you choose accommodation right by the beach.

 Praia do Faro is 20 minutes away by bus, near the airport.
 It’s a long, sandy spit, separated from the peaceful Ria Formosa estuary and wetlands by a strip of low-rise buildings.
 When I went in the morning, there were plenty of fishermen, both in the lagoons and on the beach.

 In summer, the beach is popular with Portuguese families and you’ll find several no-frills beach-front restaurants serving up the catch of the day.
 Off season, i.e. mid September to mid May, it’s pretty quiet and many restaurants will be closed.

 Alternatively, you could take a ferry or catamaran from Porta Nova pier in Faro’s old town to Ilha Deserta.
 You should be able to find a quiet spot on the 11 kilometres of beach!
 There’s also a boardwalk hiking trail and a popular seafood restaurant on the island.